a7mds3d2001/a7mds3d2001/README.md

 <!-- ABD ELRAHMAN MOHAMED PROJECT-->

-### Abdelrahman Mohamed
+### ABDELRAHMAN MOHAMED

 <p>
-  Abdel Rahman Mohamed is a young writer, born in 1998 from Alexandria.
-He studied at the Faculty of Arts, Alexandria University.
-He is best known for his stories and ideas about horror events.
+Abdel Rahman Mohamed, born in 1998 in Alexandria, is a young writer known for his horror stories and ideas.
+He studied at Alexandria University's Faculty of Arts.
 </p>

 <a href="https://github.com/a7md-s3d-2001/adbelr7manmohamed_android" target="_blank">